virgili0/Virgilio/Topics/python-fundamentals.md

 ### Learn Git and GitHub

-Git is a versioning system that allows you to always have under control every change in your code, be able to go back, and be sure that your code will never be lost!
+Git is a versioning system that allows you to always have every change in your code under control, be able to go back, and be sure that your code will never be lost!

 Git is defined as **Distributed Version Control System**: What does it mean?